 Beware of Protein Supplements

 Some athletes wonder about using a protein supplement such as protein powder or a high-protein drink.
 Overall, this isn't necessary and even might be dangerous.
-Using protein supplements can lead to excessive protein intake, taxing the kidneys and promoting dehydration.
-Plus, the risk for contamination with steroids, hormones or other unwanted ingredients is real, as the regulation of dietary supplements is largely left to manufacturers.
+Using protein supplements may lead to excessive protein intake, taxing the kidneys and promoting dehydration.
+Plus, the risk for contamination with steroids, hormones or other unwanted ingredients is real, as the safety of dietary supplements is largely left to manufacturers.

 The good news?
 You can meet your protein needs with food alone!
-Just be sure to eat a protein food, like the ones above, at each meal.
+Just be sure to eat a serving of protein, like the ones above, at each meal.